raphaelmansuy/tutorials/13_migration_from_haproxy_to_aws_managed_services.md

 use_backend web_v2 if is_v2_api is_web
 ```

-With AWS ALB, this became elegantly simple through the AWS console interface, with visual rule builders and no complex syntax to maintain[^1_5].
+With AWS ALB, this became elegantly simple through the AWS console interface, with visual rule builders and no complex syntax to maintain.

 #### ALB's Superpowers